-Matthieu Bonnafous is a passionate and experienced international tennis coach with more than 23,000 hours of teaching experience.
+Matthieu Bonnafous is a passionate and experienced international tennis coach with more than 25,000 hours of teaching experience, full time, since 2001.

 He has initiated a high number of first timers from all ages and trained several hundreds of beginners into proper tennis players.
 He has experience preparing players for competition and has formed many national players.
 His main specialisation is on developing and running a family based program for both leisure and competitive players, children and adults.